robin-norwood/katacoda/organize-terraform-code/step2.md

 Respond with `yes`{{execute}} when prompted.

-In the next step, you will separate your dev and production environments into different workspaces, so each can be deployed and managed separately.
+In the next step, you will separate your dev and production environments into different workspaces, so each can be managed separately.